 - Your cupcake cake will stay fresh if covered and stored at room temperature for up to 3 days.

-- You can set a large box over top to keep the cake free of dust or place in a large cake carrier.
+- You can set a large box over top to keep the cake free of dust or place it in a large cake carrier.

 - I don't recommend refrigerating cupcakes as it tends to dry them out, but if you do place this cupcake cake in the fridge, just be aware that the modeling chocolate hatband and buckle should not be refrigerated as they will wick up the moisture in the chill box and will become sticky.
 Allow your cupcake cake to come to room temperature before setting the modeling chocolate decorations over top.